dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 $ dgraph cert ls
 ```

-The default location where the _cert_ command stores certificates (and keys) is `tls` under the Dgraph working directory.
-The default dir path can be overridden using the `--dir` option.
-For example
+The default location where the _cert_ command stores certificates (and keys) is
+`tls` under the Dgraph working directory.
+The default dir path can be overridden
+using the `--dir` option.
+For example:

 ```sh
 $ dgraph cert --dir ~/mycerts